-Annapurna Base Camp Short Trek - 7 days takes you across the shortest route to Annapurna Base Camp, one of the topmost trekking destinations in Nepal.
+Annapurna Base Camp Short Trek - 7 days takes you across the shortest route to Annapurna Base Camp, one of the top trekking destinations in Nepal.
 Experience ethnic Gurung culture and breathtaking Himalayan scenery.
 Stay in teahouses run by hospitable local families.
 Enjoy freshly cooked meals prepared from products sourced from organic vegetable gardens.
-On reaching Annapurna Base Camp, walk close to the Annapurna I - the 10th highest mountain in the world, Annapurna South, Gangapurna, Hiunchuli, and enjoy a 360-degree view of these mountains.
+On reaching Annapurna Base Camp, walk close to the Annapurna I - the 10th highest mountain in the world, Annapurna South, Gangapurna, Hiunchuli, and enjoy a 360-degree view these mountains.

-A chief highlight of this trip is you get to set foot on two mountain base camps – the Annapurna Base camp and the Machhapuchhre Base Camp.
+A top highlight of this trip is you get to set foot on two mountain base camps – the Annapurna Base camp and the Machhapuchhre Base Camp.
 You get to stand under the shadows of Fishtail Peak or Machhapuchhre, one of the few unclimbed peaks in the Nepal Himalaya.

 The exploration of the Annapurna Sanctuary, a sacred glacial basin where locals believe their gods dwell, is almost magical.
-Surrounded by towering peaks covered in ice it is a sight to behold.
+Surrounded by towering peaks covered in ice, it is a sight to behold.
 If you want an adrenaline-packed trekking adventure, then this is it, folks.
 Grab your gear, put on your hiking boots, hold your camera, and head to the Annapurna Base Camp.
-This is the perfect itinerary for those on a short vacation.
+It is the perfect itinerary for those on a short vacation.

 |Day 1||Drive from Kathmandu (1,400m/4,592ft) to Pokhara (800m/2,625ft) Duration: 6-7 Hours (200 km)|